OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 -
 -

-<h1 style="font-size: 24px;">Step #7 -- Assembly of Electronic Parts on the Acrylic Board above the Chassis</h1>
+# Step #7 -- Assembly of Electronic Parts on the Acrylic Board above the Chassis

--Follow the instruction manual to prepare the acrylic board and then install the electronic modules as shown.
+- Follow the instruction manual to prepare the acrylic board and then install the electronic modules as shown.

--To avoid static damage to the electronic components I would strongly advise doing these steps near a sink.
+- To avoid static damage to the electronic components I would strongly advise doing these steps near a sink.
 Hold onto one of the water pipes to ground yourself and then you can do an operation.
 Then ground yourself again with each operation.
 It's ok to let go of the water pipe when you insert the electronics -- if you're not walking around it's unlikely you'll build up much static in a few seconds.

--Follow the manual very carefully to orientate the electronic modules as shown.
+- Follow the manual very carefully to orientate the electronic modules as shown.

--Then follow the manual and insert the wires connecting the motors to the motor control board.
+- Then follow the manual and insert the wires connecting the motors to the motor control board.
--Tip: Careful about not wasting wire in threading through the center hole and to the motor control board -- there will not be much excess wire on one side.
+- Tip: Careful about not wasting wire in threading through the center hole and to the motor control board -- there will not be much excess wire on one side.
 (Also, note that only the red power and black ground wire from the motors are controlled by the motor board.
 The other colored wires are from the motor's Hall sensor and are not used at this point in the project.
 Hall sensors can measure the magnitude and orientation of a magnetic field, so, usually a pair or equivalent of magnets rotate without any physical contact and the Hall sensor detects their location, i.e., effectively the location of the rotor of the motor, which can be very useful in precision robotic applications.)

 (The Osoyoo "Model Y 2.0 Motor Driver Board for Arduino Robotic Car Kit" is a 4-channel H-bridge motor driver.
 H-bridge circuits allow voltage to be applied across a load in either direction, which is very useful for controlling the rotation direction of a DC motor such as used in the robotic car.
 A simple, silicon transistor H-bridge circuit is shown below -- as can be seen it looks like an 'H' thus the name.
 The Osoyoo board uses the PT5126 chip as a DC motor driver, which can supply up to 2.8Amps at a voltage of 2 - 24 volts, useful for bidirectional control of electric motors.
 It is a single-channel chip.
 They specify using two such chips in their product specifications, although just by looking at the layout of the PCB it looks like there are 4 such chips which makes more sense given it is a single channel.
 The lettering on the chip packages are faded so I cannot read the parts numbers.
 However, the chip part number comes up on the Alibaba website at the time of writing at 13 cents per chip and shows a picture resembling the 8-lead slim packages soldered to the PCB.
 From another site I was able to find the specs for this chip:  controls 2V- 24V at 2.8 amps, as noted above; accepts logic signals of 1.6V to VCC; VCC can be 2.7V to 5.5V (which means can work with other Arduino boards that operate at 3.3 volts); good PWM specs with up to 200KHz signals allowed; and very importantly seems to have protection for back-EMF from the motor although terms used don't say this exactly; also thermal shut-down protection; draws less than 50 nanoamps (not milliamps or microamps but nanoamps, i.e., .05 microamps) when bridge is turned off -- seems like an impressive integrated circuit for 13 cents !! )